 Chalet Savoyard (58 rue de Charonne 75011): The outside of this restaurant might not be as appealing as its fondues, but the interior decor is much more suitable for a “date.”
 With 14 different fondues, the sharing will begin with the decision over which one to select, do you have a keeper if your date’s first choice is the one with champagne?

 Tapas were practically designed to be shared and make for an interesting first date taste-personality test.
 Is she a jamon or champiñón coquettas type of gal?
 Is he a carnivore going straight for the meatballs or an does his adventurous spirit lead him to the squid?

 Dans les Landes (119 bis rue Monge 75005): Tapas à la fancaise do exist, well, at least at this creative Southwest restaurant.
 The region of Les Landes being located just north of the gastro-dreamland of the Spanish Basque country, it’s not surprising to find such tapas as tortilla with truffle cream, foie gras falafel or a salade landaise transformed into a spring roll.
-Check out this article by Paris gastronomic pro Alexander Lobrano for a full account of the culinary adventure that awaits you there.

 A Quick but Cool Bite?